Kalim2526/Sales-Promotion-Analysis/README.md

 ### 1. Store Performance Analysis:

-• Store STCHE-4 did really well, but Store STMLR-0 needs some improvements.
+a) Store STCHE-4 did really well, but Store STMLR-0 needs some improvements.

-Bengaluru, Chennai, and Hyderabad had really good sales, showing how people buy differently in different places.
+b) Bengaluru, Chennai, and Hyderabad had really good sales, showing how people buy differently in different places.

 ### 2. Promotion Type Analysis:

-Promotions offering $500 Cashback & BOGOF (Buy One Get One Free) deals made the most money, showing they work well.
+a) Promotions offering $500 Cashback & BOGOF (Buy One Get One Free) deals made the most money, showing they work well.

-These deals made up a huge 81.87% of all the money made, meaning customers really like them.
+b) These deals made up a huge 81.87% of all the money made, meaning customers really like them.

-The BOGOF deal was the best, giving customers a good deal while keeping them interested.
+c) The BOGOF deal was the best, giving customers a good deal while keeping them interested.

 ### 3. Product & Category Analysis:

-Grocery & Staples were the most popular items, showing how important they are for the customers' shopping needs.
+a) Grocery & Staples were the most popular items, showing how important they are for the customers' shopping needs.

 And many more Insights.........................